reincas/YALIP/README.md

 ### 3. Class `Fits`

-The [class `Fits`](docs/fits.md) is used to perform energy level and Judd-Ofelt fits to find optimised radial integrals and Judd-Ofelt parameters matching a measured absorption spectrum.
+The [class `Fits`](docs/fits.md) is used to perform energy level and Judd-Ofelt fits to determine optimised radial integrals and Judd-Ofelt parameters matching a measured absorption spectrum.
 A typical initialisation code for a Pr<sup>3+</sup> looks like:

 ```